 Bilums are beautiful, traditional, intricately-woven bags, made by women throughout Papua New Guinea.
 The bilum technique of twisting and looping string in a rhythmical movement has been passed down through the generations.
 The process could almost be described as stitching, but in Papua New Guinea it is known by all as ‘bilum.’

-As well as our BEPA partners, we are also working with Bilum Artist Florence Jaukae Kamel from Goroka in the Eastern Highlands of PNG.
+Jaukae Bilum Products is run by Bilum Artist Florence Jaukae Kamel from Goroka in the Eastern Highlands of PNG.
 Florence has been instrumental in promoting her craft to the world and wears many hats.
 She is the founder, Managing Director & Principal Artist of her business Jaukae Bilum Products and established the Goroka Bilum Weavers Cooperative in an effort to assist women in her community who were less fortunate than herself.
 The co-operative now has over fifty artisans, many with health issues such as HIV, are homeless or have fled domestic violence.
 By commercialising this ancient craft, weavers are able to support themselves and their children and in turn, benefit the wider community.
 Florance has held an elected position as a local Government Councilor and has long been an advocate for women’s rights.

 “As a women’s leader in a male-dominated area, I have advocated strongly to reduce poverty, empower women, promote gender equity and stop violence against women.
 Through bilum, I feel that I making a difference by helping women support themselves,”